Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Pros:

-- Predictive Performance Score is a real differentiator
+- Predictive Performance Score is a genuine differentiator

 - Strong for ad copy, email, and landing pages